-When an employee is injured while at work, there are certain procedures which must be followed and responsibilities which both the employer and employee must fulfill in order for things to proceed smoothly.
-Although the specifics of the laws will vary from state to state, there are some general responsibilities which apply across the nation.
+When an employee is injured while at work, there are certain procedures that must be followed and responsibilities that both the employer and employee must fulfill in order for things to proceed smoothly.
+Although the specifics of the laws will vary from state to state, there are some general responsibilities that apply across the nation.
 Below, you will find a discussion of both employer and employee responsibilities in workers' compensation claims.